diyorbek0309/web-course/README.md

 1. Introduction.
 Variables.
 Data types.
 Arithmetic operators.
 Comparison, Equality and Ternary operators.
 2. Functions.
 Objects and Arrays.
 3. Working with Booleans.
 If else and switch case.
+String.
 4. Loops: for, for of, for in, while and do while.
 Break and continue.
 5. JS Basics Practise.
 6. Factory and Constructor Functions.
 Primitive and Reference types.